Infinity CodeOne Introduction

 The main difference between Infinity and CodeOne are the forces that are available for it.
 Infinity has 9 main factions, each with several available sub-factions and a number of Non-Aligned Armies.
 Each force has a huge selection of units available to it.
 Infinity CodeOne has 4 different factions, each with just over 20 units available to them.
 CodeOne games are limited to 10 units, which controls the required table space and the time it takes to play games.

-There are some streamlining of rules, but the core differences between Infinity and CodeOne is this smaller scale game, with limited forces.
+There are some streamlining of rules, but the core difference between Infinity and CodeOne is this smaller scale game, with limited forces.
 Infinity is well known as a complex game.
 The simplicity of the core mechanics are followed by a huge learning curve, and this control and limitation of the CodeOne forces makes it a lot more beginner-friendly, whilst keeping the rules that make Infinity what it is.

 Can I upgrade from CodeOne to N3/N4?